Police Body-Mounted Cameras: With Right Policies in Place, a Win For All

-The balance that needs to be struck is to ensure that officers can't manipulate the video record, while also ensuring that officers are not subjected to a relentless regime of surveillance without any opportunity for shelter from constant monitoring.
+The balance that needs to be struck is to ensure that officers can't manipulate the video record, while also placing reasonable limits on recording in order to protect privacy.

 Limiting the threat to privacy from cop cams

-Most of the discussion around police recording has focused on its oversight potential.
-But that is only one of the significant interests implicated by recording.
-Equally important are the privacy interests and fair trial rights of individuals who are recorded.
+The great promise of police body cameras is their oversight potential.
+But equally important are the privacy interests and fair trial rights of individuals who are recorded.
 Ideally there would be a way to minimize data collection to only what was reasonably needed, but there's currently no technological way to do so.

 Therefore it is vital that any deployment of these cameras be accompanied by good privacy policies so that the benefits of the technology are not outweighed by invasions of privacy.
 The core elements of such a policy follow.